lawal21/Final-Projet/PROPOSAL.md

 for image saving and loading.
 This will beuseful for loading images of the character, obstacles, background, etc. I don't have any expeirence with platformers but I understand how they work so I don't think it will be too overwhelming.

+##Amendment

+I ended up changing from a platformer game to a space invader-like game with a player shooting the enemies coming in from the sky.
+My reasoning why I chose this game is the same as previously, but this type of game is easier to implement in the limited time frame given to us.
+Also, instead of using FreeImage, I ended up using ofImage which is practically the same thing as the documentation of ofImage states that "ofImage uses a library called "freeImage" under the hood."